ky1044/All-Transport/README.md

-# All-Transport
+# Manhattan Transit
-a quick glance to see the status of all your transit options
+a dashboard to see the status of all transit options.

+##Information we plan to include
+core:
+weather
+subway
+bus
+citibike

+stretch:
+uber
+lyft